PieyIsAPie/PieOS/README.md

 # PieOS
-PieOS is an OS written in Batch, and Rust, It is based off of FreeDOS.
+PieOS is an OS written in Rust.